-Many people would love to redecorate and revitalise their baths, but they really aren’t sure where to turn.
+Many people would love to redecorate and revitalise their bathrooms, but they really aren’t sure where to turn.
 That’s why we’ve put together these tips on planning a bathroom, regardless of the bathroom size.
 After all, it doesn’t matter if your bathroom is luxurious or cosy.
 It still needs to perform — and do so in style.

 What’s the first step in planning a bathroom redesign or update?

-To look at the whole picture rather than considering isolated features.
+Your first step is to look at the whole picture rather than considering isolated features.
 It’s crucial to have the overall bathroom size and bathroom design in mind so that space is managed thoughtfully and intelligently.
 The average Australian bathroom size is 2.7m x 1.8m and there tends to be two layouts that work best with this bathroom size – see the plan below.

 The above illustration captures the layout of the two most common bathroom size and bathroom plans for Australian homes.

 These are the most common bathroom size and bathroom layouts because they are the ones that work best to this space.
 If you have an average size bathroom then we’d recommend you consider these layouts.
 This won’t stifle creativity – it just affords you the best level of function for the space you have.
 There will be plenty of creativity to come when choosing tiles, finishes, and colours.

 Don’t forget, too, that depending on your budget, you may be able to increase the overall width and length of your bathroom through interior construction.
 For instance, if you can extend one of the walls, you may be able to increase the bathroom size.
 Some people like to take this into consideration, especially if the space seems particularly cramped.